ldn-softdev/Rpnn/README.md

 #### Topology methods:

 ```
-    Rpnn nn;		// create RPNN object - there are no other forms for constructor
-			// copy constructor exist, but rather performs cloning function
+    Rpnn nn;		// The copy constructor exist, but rather performs a cloning operation;
-			// move constructor is deleted (but that might be easily lifted in the future)
+			// the move constructor is deleted (but that might be easily lifted in the future)
+			// there's one another forms for constructor:
+			// 	Rpnn(Blob & blob);  - it restores Rpnn state from the blob

     nn.full_mesh(..);	// it's best to begin with creating a skeleton of topology:
 			// full_mesh method exists in two variants: